Check out our ultimate guide to exploring the South Island of New Zealand in winter, including food, wine, skiing, hikes, road trips, and more.

 Another fantastic option if you are based in Christchurch is the road north.
 Kaikoura is 2 hours north of Christchurch and offers some of the most unique views on the South Island with pristine beaches, seal colonies backed by the Kaikoura Ranges.

-Kaikoura presents the opportunity to swim with wild dolphins, hang out with wild seals or the opportunity to go hiking to Fyfe Mountain or higher in the Kaikoura Ranges.
+Kaikoura presents the opportunity to kayak with wild dolphins, hang out with wild seals or the opportunity to go hiking to Fyfe Mountain or higher in the Kaikoura Ranges.